tm-0430/spindle/packages/plugin-defi/src/ranger/README.md

    export RANGER_API_KEY="your-api-key-here"
    # Or use a .env file
    ```
-3. **Integration:** Import and use the exported actions/tools in your agent or MCP framework.
+3. **Integration:** Import and use the exported actions/tools in your Solana Agent Kit agent or plugin.

 ## API Documentation